AmitVasantSalunke/chef-user-cookbook/README.md

 # chef-user-cookbook
-Create user and passwordless ssh keyw
+This coookbooks is a generic cookbook, create user on ubuntu server and provisions the server for the passwordless ssh key authentication.
+Please change the paths and other configurables.